Skip to main content

 default:""

 Repository password for password-based encryption.
-If not provided and running interactively, you will be prompted.
+If not provided and no other credentials are set, and running interactively, you will be prompted.

 -kms-key-arn